-Figure S8.
+Figure S10.
 Dynamical responses of the five inulin degraders and two generic responders.
-Lines/dots: absolute abundance averaged across mice from the same vendor.
+Lines/dots: absolute abundance averaged across mice from the same vendor (n=4 for Hunan and Guangdong, n=5 for Beijing and Shanghai).
 Shading area: standard error of the mean values.